 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- It is more common in individuals younger than 40 years but uncommon in those aged under 10 years.
+- It is more common in individuals younger than 30 years.

 - Genetic predisposition: guttate psoriasis has been linked with HLA-BW17, HLA-B13, HLA-CW6.

-- In most cases there is an history of an antecedent streptococcal infection, usually of the upper respiratory tract, such as pharyngitis or tonsillitis, 2-3 weeks prior to the eruption.
+- In most cases there is a history of an antecedent streptococcal infection, usually of the upper respiratory tract, such as pharyngitis or tonsillitis, 2-3 weeks prior to the eruption.

 - There may be a positive family history of psoriasis.